tillbiskup/evedata/docs/architecture.rst

 .. figure:: uml/evedata.measurement.entities.measurement.*
     :align: center

     Class hierarchy of the :mod:`measurement.entities.measurement <evedata.measurement.entities.measurement>` module.
 Currently, this diagram just reflects first ideas for a more abstract representation of a measurement as compared to the data model of the evefile subpackage.
-Detectors and motors are still modelled as :class:`ChannelData <evedata.evefile.entities.data.ChannelData>` and :class:`AxisData <evedata.evefile.entities.data.AxisData>`, with the latter being extended towards coupled axes (as in case of a slit that can be opened/closed as well as moved in its position), but in the :mod:`evefile.entities.data <evedata.evefile.entities.data>` module.
-Distinguishing between detectors, motors, beamline, and machine can (at least partially) happen based on the data type: detectors are :class:`ChannelData <evedata.evefile.entities.data.ChannelData>`, motors are :class:`AxisData <evedata.evefile.entities.data.AxisData>`.
+Devices are all the detector(channel)s and motor(axe)s used in a scan.
+Distinguishing between detector(channel)s/motor(axe)s, beamline, and machine can (at least partially) happen based on the data type: detector(channel)s are :class:`ChannelData <evedata.evefile.entities.data.ChannelData>`, motor(axe)s are :class:`AxisData <evedata.evefile.entities.data.AxisData>`.
 Machine and beamline parameters are more tricky, as they can be :class:`DeviceData <evedata.evefile.entities.data.DeviceData>` (from the "monitor" section) as well as :class:`ChannelData <evedata.evefile.entities.data.ChannelData>` (and :class:`AxisData <evedata.evefile.entities.data.AxisData>` for shutters and alike?) from the original "main" and "snapshot" sections. :class:`Scan` and :class:`Setup` inherit directly from their counterparts in the :mod:`evefile.entities.file <evedata.evefile.entities.file>` module. :class:`Data` and :class:`Axis` seem not to be used here, but become essential in the corresponding :class:`Measurement <evedata.measurement.boundaries.measurement.Measurement>` facade.
 See :numref:`Fig. %s <fig-uml_evedata.measurement.boundaries.measurement>` for details.

 .. admonition:: Points to discuss further (without claiming to be complete)

-    * Combine ``detectors`` and ``motors`` to one section ``devices`` or ``measurement`` or similar?

-      The distinction between detector(channel)s and motor(axe)s is somewhat blurred when we start allowing options to be handled like currently only axes, *i.e.* to record detector channel data as function of an option value (exposure/acquisition time and similar).

-      On the other hand, there still is a clear distinction between motor axes and detector channels, but this is apparent by the type of the individual objects.
-Furthermore, the difference between ``devices`` on one side and ``beamline`` and ``machine`` on the other side would more clearly reflect the current distinction between ``main`` and ``snapshot``/``monitor``.

-      The name ``devices`` may somewhat collide with the current use of the term for devices that are neither motor axes nor detector channels.

     * How to deal with snapshots and monitors?